A shillelagh also known as an Irish walking stick, is a knotty blackthorn cane with a large, round, and polished knob at the top.

 In 1837 a large scale faction fight broke out in New Orleans.

-The Jewelled Shilelagh is a football trophy presented to the winner of the annual USC vs Notre Dame game.
+The Jeweled Shilelagh is a football trophy presented to the winner of the annual USC vs Notre Dame game.
 They're not called the Fighting Irish for nothing.

 And if you check out the Boston Celtic's team logo, the green clad leprechaun is leaning on his very own shillelagh.